Emmanuel-Ayeni/mlop/02-experiment-tracking/cohorts/homework.md

 Once you installed the package, run the command `mlflow --version` and check the output.

-What's the version that you have?
+What's the version that you have?   $ mlflow --version mlflow,
+Q1 Answer: version 2.13.1